corneliusroemer/ncov-simplest/data/description.md

-This phylogeny shows diversity within the Omicron variant from the ongoing novel coronavirus COVID-19 pandemic.
+This phylogeny shows diversity within the BA.2.86 variant from the ongoing novel coronavirus COVID-19 pandemic.
-All published Omicron sequences are included, except outliers that differ from main Omicron by more than 10 mutations like hCoV-19/Australia/QLD2584/2021 and SouthAfrica/CERI-KRISP-K032307/2021.
+All published BA.2.86 sequences are included.

-The following sites are masked (plus 100 nt from beginning and 200nt from end): https://github.com/corneliusroemer/ncov-simplest/blob/main/data/exclude_sites_light.txt
+The following sites are masked (plus 100 nt from beginning and 200nt from end):

-These are all the sites that seem to define Omicron and are conserved.
-Due to the large number of mutations in Spike and deletions, there seem to be amplicon dropouts that are sometimes backfilled with reference.
-Analysis of trees without masking these revealed a large number of probably artefactual homoplasies.
+In hCoV-19/Israel/ICH-741198454/2023: 22786,23222 (likely primer trimming artefacts)

 The analysis is maintained by